jonnor/ESC-CNN-microcontroller/report/report.md

 ![STM32CubeMX application with X-CUBE-AI addon after loading a Keras model](./img/stm32cubeai.png){short-caption="STM32CubeMX software application" width=75%}

-A Python commandline script was created to streamline collecting model statistics using X-CUBE-AI, without having to manually use the STM32CubeMX user interface.
+A Python command-line script was created to streamline collecting model statistics using X-CUBE-AI, without having to manually use the STM32CubeMX user interface.
 It is attached in appendix \ref{appendix:stm32convert}.
 This tool provides required Flash storage (in bytes), RAM usage